 The staff was incredibly friendly.
 I had gotten a Hyatt Credit card to upgrade my World of Hyatt member status, hoping to get upgraded upon check-in.
 That kind of thing has never worked for me in the past, so I thought the credit card might help.

 It didn’t work for me this time either.
+(Honesty, honesty!)

 But when an upgrade wasn’t available, they very quickly gave us free valet parking, which my husband said was worth way more than a room with a better view.

-Our staff the day we rented a beach cabana was also friendly, courteous, and not at all perturbed that while we bought lunch through them, we also had some of our own canned drinks that we put in the cabana cooler.
+Our staff the day we rented a beach cabana was also friendly, courteous, and not at all perturbed that while we bought lunch from them, we also had some of our own canned drinks that we put in the cabana cooler.

 9. Refrigerators in the room